Raiondesu/intl-schematic/README.md

 ## No-goals

 This library will **not** support:
-- **Translation key nesting**: needlessly complicates key lookup and maintenance, use namespaced keys instead;
+- **Translation key nesting using dot-notation**: needlessly complicates key lookup and maintenance, instead use namespaced keys or the `nested` plugin;
 - **String interpolation**: while custom processors can do anything with the translated string, the library by-itself does not and will not do any processing on the strings.

 ## Contributing